slackhideo/primal-shallow-water/README.md

 especially with Primal Needs.
 Use the [Script Merger](https://www.nexusmods.com/witcher3/mods/484) for this.

+The next steps are a bit different depending on the version you are installing.
+Follow only the steps in 2.A (regular Primal Needs) or 2.B (AGM Primal Needs).

+#### Part 2.A: Regular Primal Needs version

 You should be presented with the following unsolved conflicts:

 * `game/components/inventoryComponent.ws`: Choose the version from